Joan Sheldon

 Joan Mary Sheldon (born 29 April 1943) is an Australian politician.
 She was a Liberal Party member of the Legislative Assembly of Queensland from 1990 to 2004, representing the electorates of Landsborough (1990–1992) and then Caloundra (1992–2004).
 She was the state Liberal leader from 1991 to 1998, and served as Deputy Premier in the Borbidge government from 1996 to 1998.

 Early life

 Sheldon was born in Bundaberg, Queensland, and attended St Bernadette's Primary School and Soubirous College.
 She studied physiotherapy at the University of Queensland and subsequently studied for a time at Trinity College London.
 Sheldon operated a physiotherapy practice in Brisbane from 1978 to 1984, when she moved to Caloundra.

 Politics

 A long-time member of the Liberal Party, she contested and won preselection for the National-held seat of Landsborough upon the 1990 resignation of former Premier Mike Ahern.
 She won an upset victory after Labor declined to stand a candidate, winning a 15% swing in her favour.
 In November 1991, she defeated Denver Beanland for the Liberal leadership, becoming the first female party leader in Queensland.

+In 2010, Sheldon recalled that in 1990 when she first attended Parliament as a new MP she had an abrupt meeting with then Liberal leader Beanland by the elevators who immediately gave her portfolios.

+As recounted by Sheldon, Beanland said to her:

+"Right, you've got the shadow portfolios of health, Aboriginal and Islander affairs and family services."

+This portfolio allocation to Sheldon as a newly minted MP reflected the tiny size of the Liberal partyroom which had 9 members at the time.